sdc-china/IDA-doc/_posts/2018-01-15-pipeline-script.md

 ### Script supported parameters

-  Keter supports below parameters in Script.
+  IDA supports below parameters in Script.
 They can be used in Script to represent Pipeline related attributes.

   **${PIPELINE_NAME}**: current pipeline name
   <br>